Matthieu96Code/spaceTravelersHub/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [BookStore CMS] <a name="about-project"></a>
+# 📖 [Space Traveler's Hub] <a name="about-project"></a>

 Space Traveler's Hub is an application that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+The application allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>